RealStr1ke/AoC/README.md

 **Note:** If you see any gaps in the days, it's either because I haven't gotten around to solving it correctly, or I'm still rewriting it for readability.

+## CLI

+***Note: `(year)` and `(day)` are optional parameters.
+If you don't provide them, the CLI will use the current year and day.
+However, if the current day isn't between December 1st and December 25th, the CLI will do nothing until you pass the `(year)` and `(day)` parameters.***

+`aocs help` - Displays the help menu for the following commands.

+`aocs init` - Initializes the Advent of Code CLI.
+This will create a `session.txt` file in the root directory of this repository and prompt you to enter your session cookie in order to save it to that file.
+You can find your session cookie by logging into the Advent of Code website, opening the developer tools, going to the `Application` tab, and copying the value of the `session` cookie.

+`aocs init --session [session]` - Initializes the Advent of Code CLI with the given session cookie.

+`aocs create (year) (day) [--input]` - Creates a new folder for the given year and day with the template `index.js` solution file, `input.txt` file, and `README.md` file with the challenge description.
+If `--input` is provided, it'll fetch the input for the given year and day and save it to the `input.txt` file instead of saving a blank input file.

+`aocs input (year) (day) [--save]` - Displays the correct input for the given year and day.
+If `--save` is provided, it'll save the input to the `input.txt` file in the day's folder.

+`aocs run (year) (day) -p [part]` - Runs the solution for the given year and day with the given part.
+If no part is given, it runs both parts.

+`aocs test (year) (day) -p [part]` - Runs the tests for the given year and day with the given part.
+If no part is given, it runs both parts.

+`aocs view (year) (day) -p [part]` - Displays the challenge text for the given year and day.
+If no part is given, it'll display both parts.

+`aocs submit (year) (day) -p [part]` - Submits the solution for the given year and day with the given part.

 ## Contributing

 I'll most likely not be accepting pull requests to my solution code other than cleanup or optimization (maybe), but you may contribute to the repository by editing the `README.md` files.
 If you see a typo, something that could be worded better, or just innacuracies with the explanations, feel free to open a pull request with your changes.
 I'll review it and merge it if I like it.
 If you have a suggestion for a different solution to a challenge, you may open an issue and I'll take a look at it, but I won't be making new solution files, I'll probably just be explaning other routes to the solution in the `README.md` file.